Change the text color to :

 I vow by the stars

-Jared held Amia tenderly and wept for a long time.
-Tears tumbled from his cheeks, and splashed into a pool of diamonds, on the ground.
-Jared continued to speak to Amia as if she were still alive.
+Tears tumbled from his cheeks, and splashed into a pool of diamonds, at his feet.
+He continued to speak to Amia as if she were still alive.

-“Oh my beloved, Amia.
-I now understand our form will adorn this world forever, just like the numerous sculptures that have found this place in the distant past and now abound here.”
+“O my beloved, Amia.
+I now understand our form will adorn this world forever, just as the numerous beings that have found this place in the distant past, and now abound here.

 “It may be that we are but tiny drops like water, seeking our way endlessly through streams and rivers to become one again with the great ocean.
 Perhaps we will rise to the sun again, and be reborn as drops.”

-Jared drew Amia to his chest, he would never let her go.
-He felt his body becoming cold and heavy as he petrified to stone.
-Jared’s vision grew clouded, and his eyes became two orbs of pale turquoise.
-His awareness faded, like an exhausted ember; and as a drop of consciousness, he entered the infinite ocean of... mind.
+With his last ounce of strength, Jarred drew Amia to his chest; he would never let her go.
+His body grew cold and rigid, and his vision clouded.
+His eyes became pale orbs of turquoise, and his awareness faded like an exhausted burning ember.
+With it’s final beet Jarred’s heart turned to stone, and as a drop of consciousness, he entered the infinite ocean of... mind.

 Home Page